MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 1. Promote the Windows Server to domain controller.
 For this tutorial, you'll create a new forest and the domain to that new forest.
 For detailed information on how to install the domain controller, see [AD DS Installation](/windows-server/identity/ad-ds/deploy/ad-ds-installation-and-removal-wizard-page-descriptions#BKMK_DNSOptionsPage).

-1. Install the Certificate Authority (CA) on the domain controller.
+1. Install and configure the Certificate Authority (CA) on the domain controller.
 For detailed information on how to install CA, see [Install the Certification Authority](/networking/core-network-guide/cncg/server-certs/install-the-certification-authority).

 ## Create an Active Directory Group Policy